maximum-ethics/linode-caddy/README.md

 ### Push your code changes
 If you cloned with SSH as we recommend, a simple `git push` should work.

-If you used HTTPS to clone the repo (not recommended), Go to GitHub and sign in Profile->Settings->Developer Settings->Personal access tokens->Generate new token `git config --global credential.helper store` that will save your credentials next time you run a command.
-Then use the token in place of your password when you: `git push`
+If you used HTTPS to clone the repo (not recommended), go to GitHub and sign in.

+Profile->Settings->Developer Settings->Personal access tokens->Generate new token

+`git config --global credential.helper store`

+That will save your credentials next time you run a command.
+Then use the token in place of your password when you:

+`git push`

 ## License